 The first screen Custer

 General Custer has appeared so very many times on film.
 He has been patriotic, bold and daring, and megalomaniac, foolish and vain.
 And everything in between.
-But the very first screen Custer, that we know of anyway, was Frank Ford, John’s elder brother, in the Thomas Ince production of 1912.
+But the very first screen Custer, that we know of anyway, was Francis Ford, John Ford’s elder brother, in the Thomas Ince production of 1912.

 In 1912 Custer had only been dead 36 years, like 1981 to us today.
 And the Custer myth, the story of the shining hero who fell valiantly for his country, was very much in full spate.
 So it was to be expected that the first celluloid Custer would be a gallant soldier, a spotless hero, in fact a martyr.
 It was so.